canonical/lxd/doc/howto/network_bridge_firewalld.md

 ### UFW: Add rules for the bridge

 If UFW has a rule to drop all unrecognized traffic, it blocks the traffic to and from the LXD bridge.
-In this case, you must add rules to allow traffic to and from the bridge.
+In this case, you must add rules to allow traffic to and from the bridge, as well as allowing traffic forwarded to it.

 To do so, run the following commands:

     sudo ufw allow in on <network_bridge>
     sudo ufw route allow in on <network_bridge>
+    sudo ufw route allow out on <network_bridge>

 For example:

     sudo ufw allow in on lxdbr0
-    sudo ufw route allow in on lxdbr0
+    sudo ufw route allow in on lxdbr0 sudo ufw route allow out on lxdbr0

 % Repeat warning from above
 ```{include} network_bridge_firewalld.md